yorksea/DM_scripts_by_dataset/README.md

 # dataset-scripts
-BCO-DMO project scripts
+BCO-DMO dataset scripts

-author: Amber York
+Contrubuters should make a folder exactly as named on our data server (usually PI last name).
+In the case of multiple datasets per PI, use of subfolders is fine.

-These folders were exactly what was applied to datasets during workup.
+Contents of the dataset folder should be exactly what was used during dataset production.

 The readme in each folder should provide link to bco-dmo dataset page.